Push/Pull logoPush/Pull

 • Weight used

-If you want a structured plan to plug this log into, start with Workout Template: Build a Simple Strength Plan.
+If you want a plan to plug this system into, start with Workout Template: Build a Simple Strength Plan.

 The simplest progression rule you can follow